Zael0r/TED/README.md

 - Figure out how to move the downloads folder to the root directory

 # Bugs
-Bug - Downloads folder is in the assets file
+- Downloads folder is in the assets file